 Choosing the best stops for your recreational vehicle

 Use a map.
 Many RV parks will have an online map that you can look at before making your reservation.
 Use this map to find a few spaces that look good to you instead of just taking a random suggestion.

 Avoid the end of the road.
 Avoid spots which are at the end of roads, because at night you’ll be on the receiving end of every pair of headlights that comes down the path.
 The farther from the main road you can get, the less noise you’ll deal with as well.

 Get out of the way.
-Snagging a spot right by the bathrooms might seem ideal, until you realize it's a 24/7 destination point for people in the campground.
-The same idea applies for attractions and on site restaurants.
-It's better to need to walk a bit than be besieged by other guests at any hour.
+Snagging a spot right by the bathrooms might seem ideal until you realize it’s a 24/7 destination point for people in the campground.
+The same idea applies to attractions and on-site restaurants.
+It’s better to need to walk a bit than be besieged by other guests at any hour.

 Don’t be afraid to ask.
 If the park is not full, and you see a more desirable spot, don’t be afraid to ask about switching.
 On the same note, if you arrive at the park and discover the spot you reserved is not the spot you’re assigned, don’t be afraid to request your original site.